gotitinc/mongo-bigquery/README.md

-# Mongo - Hive Connector
+# Mongo - Google Big Query Connector

-Super-easy way to load your MongoDB collection into Hive.
-The code creates Hive schema automatically by performing a deep inspection of each MongoDB record and deriving the data type of each field.
+Super-easy way to load your MongoDB collection into Google BigQuery.
+The code creates Google BigQuery schema automatically by performing a deep inspection of each MongoDB record and deriving the data type of each field.
 Supports basic data types, nested objects, array of primitive data types and array of objects.

 Nested fields are flattened out into columns.

-Arrays are typically split into a different (child) Hive table with parent/child relationship with the root table.
+Arrays are typically split into a different (child) BigQuery table with parent/child relationship with the root table.

 ## How it works

-1. Connects to your MongoDB and extract the specified collection into local file which is then copied to HDFS.
+1. Connects to your MongoDB and extract the specified collection into local file which is then copied to Google Cloud Storage.
 2. MapReduce generates schema (a copy is saved back to MongoDB for info).
-3. MapReduce transforms data, breaking the array into multiple files in HDFS output folder.
+3. MapReduce transforms data, breaking the array into multiple files in Google Cloud Storage output folder.
-4. Create Hive tables using schema generated in step 2.
+4. Create BigQuery tables using schema generated in step 2.
-5. Load Hive tables using HDFS files generated in step 3.
+5. Load BigQuery tables using Google Cloud Storage files generated in step 3.

 ## Pre-requisites